Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Discussion

-Regarding objective O2, the research finds that the most common form of critical engagement is not direct opposition to TSD core tenets but the acknowledgment of AI-related concerns.
-However, a crucial finding is that this acknowledgment frequently functions as a mere rhetorical preamble.
+Regarding objective II (response to AI-related concerns), the research finds that the most common form of critical engagement is not direct opposition to TSD core tenets but the acknowledgment of concerns.
+However, a crucial finding is that this acknowledgment often serves merely as a rhetorical preamble.
 It strategically validates concerns only to pivot to pro-TSD responses, most notably by proposing purely technological solutions or marginalizing the concern.
 This pattern reveals that while elite members frequently engage with risk, they rarely pose fundamental challenges to TSD itself.

-In response to objective O3, the analysis reveals that the discourse of the AI executive elite is not static but highly dynamic and adaptive.
+In response to objective III (elite's discourse dynamics), the analysis reveals that the AI executive elite's discourse is not static but highly dynamic and adaptive.
 A key finding is the marked polarization of stances after the launch of ChatGPT, with most authors exhibiting a notable increase in pro-TSD discourse over time.
 This discursive shift seems to be a strategic adaptation to a rapidly evolving social context, moving from an initial focus on AI safety to action.
 This dynamic can be explained by a confluence of social determinants: impressive technological breakthroughs fueled the tenets of Techno-Chauvinism and the Cult of Technology; intense commercial competition promoted Solutionist and Tech Goggles framings; and geopolitical pressures provided justification for accelerated development.
 The increase in discourse marginalizing AI-related concerns seems to be a direct counter-narrative to the rising influence of the previously dominant safety-first discourse.
-This phenomenon positions the AI executive elite's not merely as a reaction to the `AI gold rush,' but as a strategic intervention that actively works to construct, legitimize, and accelerate concrete visions for the future of AI.
+This phenomenon positions the AI executive elite's discourse not merely as a reaction to the `AI gold rush,' but as a strategic intervention that actively works to construct, legitimize, and accelerate concrete visions for the future of AI.